-- (1) A subdivision shall be processed in three stages: - (a) The concept stage ?(Pre-Application Meeting)? is a non-mandatory stage in which the developer may bring a development concept to the city for discussion with city staff and upon request planning commission and city council.
-This stage is provided solely for the benefit of the developer and any discussion is non-binding; - (b) the preliminary plat includes but may not be limited to; submittal of a complete Preliminary Plat application to the city containing the required documents detailed in section 21.4.5, review of the application by the DRC, after which the application will be placed on the planning commission public meeting agenda for a public hearing, discussion and recommendation.
-The planning commission recommendation of the approved preliminary plat application shall then be placed before city council in a public meeting for their consideration.
-This process must change to meet state code. - (c) the final plat, infrastructure and design drawings, includes but may not be limited to; submittal of a complete Final Plat application to the city containing the required documents detailed in section 21.4.7, review of the application by the DRC, which will be placed on the planning commission public meeting agenda where it shall make a recommendation to the city council.
-This process must change to meet state code. - (d) The city council shall review the final plat, infrastructure and design drawings, at a public meeting where it can approve or deny the plat and design drawings.
-If approved, the final plat shall be recorded within 365 days or it shall be void.
-This process must change to meet state code. - (e) A Level 3 subdivision containing four (4) lots or less, and requiring no dedication of right-of-way or improvements other than water and sewer laterals, or a subdivision of ten (10) lots or less fronting an existing fully improved street and requiring no dedication of right-of-way improvements other than water and sewer laterals will go straight to the final plat approval process with the inclusion of a public hearing at Planning Commission. may be allowed to combine the Preliminary and Final approval process.
+- (1) A subdivision shall be processed utilizing the following in three stages as appropriate to the type of application: - (a) The concept stage Pre-Application Meeting is a non-mandatory stage in which the developer may bring a development concept to the city for discussion with city staff.
+A developer may request to present a conceptual project to planning commission and/or city council for discussion.
+This stage is provided solely for the benefit of the developer and any discussion is non-binding; - (b) the preliminary plat includes but may not be limited to; submittal of a complete Preliminary Plat application to the city containing the required documents detailed in section 21.2.7 and 21.4.5 of this Chapter, review of the application by the DRC as detailed in section 21.2.10 of this Chapter, after which the application will be placed on the planning commission public meeting agenda for a public hearing, discussion and consideration of approval if the application is a Level 3 or Level 4 action or for planning commission recommendation to city council if the application is for a Level 5 action.
+The Upon recommendation by planning commission, recommendation of the approved a Level 5 preliminary plat application shall then be placed before city council in a public meeting for their consideration. - (c) the Level 4 and Level 5 final plat, infrastructure and design drawings, includes but may not be limited to; submittal of a complete Final Plat application to the city containing the required documents detailed in section 21.2.8, 21.2.9 and 21.4.7 of this Chapter, review of the application by the DRC as detailed in section 21.2.10 of this Chapter, which will be placed on the planning commission public meeting agenda where it shall make a recommendation to the city council planning commission public meeting for consideration. - (d) The city council\planning commission shall review the Level 4 final plat, infrastructure and design drawings, at a public meeting where it can may approve or deny the plat and design drawings.
+If approved, the final plat shall be recorded within 365 days or it shall be void. - (e) The planning commission shall review the Level 5 final plat, infrastructure and design drawings, at a public meeting where it may recommend approval or deny the plat and design drawings.
+If the planning commission recommends approval the application shall move on to city council for consideration.
+If approved, the final plat shall be recorded within 365 days or it shall be void. - (e f) A Level 3 subdivision containing four (4) lots or less, and requiring no dedication of right-of-way or improvements other than water and sewer laterals, ?or a subdivision of ten (10) lots or less fronting an existing fully improved street and requiring no dedication of right of way improvements other than water and sewer laterals? may be allowed to combine the Preliminary and Final approval process.